Cornus sang. 'Anny's Winter Orange' - P9

 Flower

-The creamy white flowers appear in umbrella clusters, umbels from May to June.
+The creamy white flowers of Common dogwood 'Annys Winter Orange' appear in umbrella clusters, umbels from May to June.
 These grow to about 4 - 8 cm tall.

 The black, round drupes of Cornus sanguinea 'Annys Winter Orange' are particularly decorative.
 These appear from September.